1979 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Obverse of the 1979 Half Dollar

-The obverse of the 1979 Kennedy Half Dollar features John F. Kennedy’s portrait, masterfully crafted by Mint engraver Gilroy Roberts.
-Originally designed for a presidential medal that Kennedy himself had approved, the image was adapted for coinage with a subtle but significant change – Kennedy was depicted with a slight smile rather than the neutral expression of the original medal.
+The obverse (front) of the 1979 Kennedy Half Dollar features President John F. Kennedy’s portrait, designed by Mint engraver Gilroy Roberts.
+Roberts originally crafted this image for a presidential medal that Kennedy himself had approved before his assassination on November 22, 1963.
+When the coin was rushed into production, Roberts made one small change — Kennedy appears with a slight smile rather than the neutral expression of the original medal design.

 The Reverse of the 1979 Half Dollar